Bahrain entry requirements for Algeria passport holders

 Hotel booking or host invitation

 Carry a confirmed hotel reservation or a letter from your host in Bahrain.
-Immigration may ask for it at the counter.Recommended
+Immigration may ask for it, especially if you're staying at a private residence.Recommended

 Proof of funds